 Students are matched to advisors 3-4 weeks after they enter the program.
 This gives students time to attend talks given by faculty and to meet individually with potential advisors.
 We believe that it is important for students and faculty to get to know each other before this important decision is made.

 Students may change advisors during their PhD career, for example, if their research interests change.
 However, it is more common for a student to stay with the same advisor throughout their PhD career.

-Most PhD students receive some form of financial support that covers most or all of their tuition and a monthly stipend.
-Typical forms of support include external fellowships, research assistantships (RAs), and teaching assistantships (TAs).
+LTI PhD students typically receive financial support that covers their full tuition and a monthly stipend.
+Typical forms of support include external fellowships, research assistantships (RAs) and teaching assistantships (TAs).